 Shicong (Mimi) Xie

-postdoc @ stanford biology
+quantitative cell biologist @ stanford biology

 bass biology building